Dalhousie Pride Week

 As we prepare for these events, it’s important that we acknowledge and celebrate the history of Pride.
 With the current climate around city-wide pride parades and the effect this has on the most marginalized communities at Dalhousie, in Halifax, and in Nova Scotia, we recognize that “Pride” is a positive stance against violence and discrimination towards 2SLGBTQ+ communities, where individuals promote their self-affirmation, visibility, dignity and equality.
 However, this stance must exist alongside action with and from allied communities, both within and outside of 2SLGBTQ+ communities, to be able to create a truly anti-oppressive society.
 It is because of this that being proud of who we are is not, and has never been enough, but rather is just one important aspect of creating the society we want.

-History of Pride Parades and Current Issues
+History of Pride Parades

 Dalhousie University sits on the ancestral and unceded territory of the Mi’kmaq People.
 When we participate in celebratory events, educational opportunities and resource sharing, we must remember the stories of those who came before us, and how their life is impacted by the events we put on.
 We would like to acknowledge the Two-Spirit and Indigenous LGBTQ+ individuals and communities of Nova Scotia, and the Wabanaki Two Spirit Alliance, and strive to prioritize their experiences in our Pride Week programming